yashSrijan/nexmo-developer/app/views/static/write-the-docs.md

 #### Tutorials

-Tutorials are complete example of how to build something practical.
-They are step by step and self contained providing all necessary content inline and may combine many different products.
+Tutorials are complete example of how to build something practical and specific.
+They are step by step and self contained providing all necessary content inline and may combine different products (e.g. Number Insight and Verify).

 *Opening*